roryprimrose/roryprimrose.github.io/_posts/2011-03-31-beware-of-lifetime-manager-policy-locks-in-unity.md

 This workaround will consume threads that will be held on a lock and potentially never get released.
 This is going to be unacceptable as more and more threads attempt to look at values held in the lifetime manager policies, ultimately resulting in thread starvation.

-The next solution is to use a lifetime manager that gets around this issue by never allowing the lifetime manager to be assigned a null value.
+The next solution is to use a lifetime manager that gets around this issue by never allowing the lifetime manager to be assigned a null value.{% highlight csharp linenos %}
 namespace Neovolve.Jabiru.Server.Services
 {
     using System;
     using System.Diagnostics.Contracts;
     using Microsoft.Practices.Unity;

     public class SafeSingletonLifetimeManager : ContainerControlledLifetimeManager
     {
         public override void SetValue(Object newValue)
         {
             if (newValue == null)
             {
-                    throw new ArgumentNullException(&quot;newValue&quot;);
+                throw new ArgumentNullException("newValue");
             }

             base.SetValue(newValue);
         }
     }
+}
-    }{% endhighlight %}
+{% endhighlight %}

 This idea fails to get around the locking issue when the lifetime manager is created but never has a value assigned.
-The next version of this SafeSingletonLifetimeManager solves this by managing its own locking logic around whether a non-null value has been assigned to the policy.
+The next version of this SafeSingletonLifetimeManager solves this by managing its own locking logic around whether a non-null value has been assigned to the policy.{% highlight csharp linenos %}

-    vnamespace Neovolve.Jabiru.Server.Services
+namespace Neovolve.Jabiru.Server.Services
 {
     using System;
     using System.Threading;
     using Microsoft.Practices.Unity;
     using Neovolve.Toolkit.Threading;

     public class SafeSingletonLifetimeManager : ContainerControlledLifetimeManager
     {
         private readonly ReaderWriterLockSlim _syncLock = new ReaderWriterLockSlim();

         private Boolean _valueAssigned;

         public override Object GetValue()
         {
             using (new LockReader(_syncLock))
             {
                 if (_valueAssigned == false)
                 {
                     return null;
                 }

                 return base.GetValue();
             }
         }

         public override void SetValue(Object newValue)
         {
             using (new LockWriter(_syncLock))
             {
                 if (newValue == null)
                 {
                     _valueAssigned = false;
                 }
                 else
                 {
                     _valueAssigned = true;
                 }

                 base.SetValue(newValue);
             }
         }
     }
+}
-    }{% endhighlight %}
+{% endhighlight %}

 Using this policy now avoids the locking problem described in this post.
 I would still like to know the reason for the locking logic as this SafeSingletonLifetimeManager is completely circumventing that logic.